 There are lots of unknowns when it comes to retirement planning.
 Most of us focus on how much we need to save for retirement without giving much thought as to how much we’re going to spend in retirement.
+I’d say, in general, that most people want to maintain their existing lifestyle, if not enhance it with extra money for travel and hobbies.

 A $1 million dollar nest egg can provide you with $30,000 to $40,000 to spend each year with reasonable assurance that you won’t run out of money.
 But if your ideal retirement lifestyle costs $60,000 per year, your million-dollar portfolio won’t be enough to last a lifetime.